leoetlino/SlackHelper/README.md

 SlackHelper
 ===========

-Object-oriented classes for sending data via incoming webhooks.
+**Object-oriented classes for sending data via incoming webhooks.**

-This repository is not completely ready - the documentation needs to be added and there needs to be an option to set the team URL.
+This repository is not completely ready:
+* Work on the documentation.
+* Support Composer.
+* Allow specifying a different team URL - right now, you need to modify the team URL manually!
+* Add usage.

+Any pull requests are welcome!

 License
 =======